Home/College Football

 Click here and check box next to EssentiallySports

-The search for a replacement for Faulk as running backs coach will be the second time Coach Prime has to fill this specific position in two offseasons.
-On the flip side, the Jaguars are wrapping up their regular season with one more game left, the traditional Bayou Classic matchup against rival Grambling State.
+The search for a replacement for Faulk as running backs coach will be the second time Coach Prime has had to fill this specific position in two offseasons.
+On the other hand, the Jaguars are wrapping up their regular season with one more game remaining, the traditional Bayou Classic matchup against rival Grambling State.
 While Faulk has been hired, he is not coaching the team in this final game.

 ADVERTISEMENT